 It is also very amazing.
 Through all the pain you realize you are very strong and you stare into those beautiful baby eyes and get lost in motherhood.

 Then comes the fun part of worrying constantly.
-Are they breathing enough in their sleep?
-Are they warm enough?
-Are they cold?
+Are they breathing enough in their sleep? warm enough?
 Is he eating enough?
 Has she had enough dirty diapers?
 When did they poop last?
+Was it normal?

 Through the lack of sleep and your mind working overtime, you realize it’s been a day?
 Maybe two?

 I am not a Doctor or a human nurse.
 If your baby is in pain or you are concerned, please consult with your pediatrician before giving anything other than formula/breastmilk to your newborn.

 Baby R was a month old when I realized he hadn’t had a dirty diaper.
 On Day 3 I was calling the Doctor for help and asking what I needed to be concerned about and at this point if I needed to bring him in.
 They calmed me down with things I should be looking for.

 - Straining to use the bathroom

 - Belly seems swollen

 We didn’t have any of those symptoms.
 Everything was going fine, we just hadn’t had a bowel movement.

 I was under the impression that three days without a dirty diaper was a concern.
 I mean that’s what they stick in your head before you leave the hospital, right?